gmontee/100DaysOfCloud/Journey/053/Readme.md

 ## ☁️ Cloud Outcome

-☁️ Although, this is the 13th day of Ansible, there's still a lot for me to learn and master
+☁️ Although, this is the 13th day of Ansible, there's still a lot for me to learn and master.
+My temptation is to spend a lot of time on something, a trait that has worked well for me in the past, but for the purpose of my 100 days of Cloud journey I want to get exposure to a variety of items in this "short" period of time.

 ## Next Steps